โ† Back to Home

 Engineering teams need a system that:

-2. Structures them automatically (what was decided, why, by whom, under what constraints)
+2. Captures and structures decisions automatically (what was decided, why, by whom, under what constraints)

 Not another wiki.
 Not another doc tool.
-A system built specifically for how engineering teams actually make decisions.
+A cross-tool detection system that prevents engineering decisions from silently drifting apart.

 This is the Decision Graph.

 No context switching.
 No separate documentation step.
-Less than 5 seconds.
+Under 5 seconds to capture.
+Minutes to discover months of history.

 LLMs extract structured Decision Snapshots from unstructured conversations: